daniaokuye/winnerineast.github.io/README.md

 - [video object removal](https://github.com/winnerineast/video-object-removal):Just draw a bounding box and you can remove the object you want to remove.
 - [vidgear](https://github.com/winnerineast/vidgear): VidGear provides a high-level All-in-One Video Processing framework build on top of OpenCV, PiCamera and FFmpeg.
 It's compact, simple to use and easy to extend.
 - [vlc](https://github.com/winnerineast/vlc):VLC is a popular libre and open source media player and multimedia engine, used by a large number of individuals, professionals, companies and institutions.
+- [vlfeat](https://github.com/winnerineast/vlfeat):The VLFeat open source library implements popular computer vision algorithms specialising in image understanding and local featurexs extraction and matching.
+Algorithms incldue Fisher Vector, VLAD, SIFT, MSER, k-means, hierarchical k-means, agglomerative information bottleneck, SLIC superpixes, quick shift superpixels, large scale SVM training, and many others.
+It is written in C for efficiency and compatibility, with interfaces in MATLAB for ease of use, and detailed documentation throughout.
+It supports Windows, Mac OS X, and Linux.
+- [webrtc samples](https://github.com/winnerineast/samples):This is a repository for the WebRTC JavaScript code samples.
+All of the samples can be tested from webrtc.github.io/samples.
 - [youtube-dl](https://github.com/winnerineast/youtube-dl):youtube-dl - download videos from youtube.com or other video platforms.
 - [ZLMediaKit](https://github.com/winnerineast/ZLMediaKit): A lightweight ,high performance and stable stream server and client framework based on C++11.
 - [zoom learn zoom](https://github.com/winnerineast/zoom-learn-zoom):Code for CVPR 2019 paper: Zoom to Learn, Learn to Zoom.